-The February birthstone, Amethyst is a wonderful stone as it is so versatile; you see it used as a piece of rough gemstone set in jewellery through to fully carved intricate pieces.
+Amethyst jewellery are often captivating pieces as the gemstone is so versatile; you see it used as a piece of rough gemstone set in jewellery through to fully carved intricate pieces.
 It covers the spectrum of purples from delicate lilac colours right to the other end of regal aubergine.
-People tend to think of Amethyst, the Aquarius birthstone also, as a common stone, which it is in comparison to other gems but when you find pure, translucent stones with the richest regal purple tones it can make truly captivating custom ethical jewellery.
+People tend to think of Amethyst as a common stone, which it is in comparison to other gems but when you find pure, translucent stones with the richest regal purple tones it can make truly captivating custom jewellery.

 The Wedge ring featuring Amethyst